Michael Gonzalez-Wallace: Books and DVDs

-John Martin, PhD, a neuroscientist at Columbia University at that time, immediately recognized the brain benefits of Gonzalez-Wallace's workouts, and advised Gonzalez-Wallace to incorporate neuroscience into his workout.
+2007 he started working with a neuroscientist, John Martin, from Columbia University.
 He found the exercises required no coordination patterns, by challenging posture and balancing limb movement.

-In 2009, Michael received an award for “Fitness Excellence" from Tim Pawlenty and Chris Coleman that recognized Super Body, Super Brain as a unique and innovative exercise program.

-In 2010 he published his first book with Harper One “Super Body, Super Brain” that reached the Best Selling List in Amazon after being featured in CBS The Early Show.
+In 2010 he published his first book with Harper One, Super Body, Super Brain that reached the Best Selling List in Amazon after being featured in CBS The Early Show.

 School Program

 In October 2008 his program was introduced to the New York City Department of Education starting with an Elementary School in the Bronx, PS 277 Michael Gonzalez-Wallace designed the individualized fitness program with the supervision of Child Psychiatrist Dr Gregory Lombardo MD, PH.D.
 The school fitness program incorporates intense brain activity through movements requiring balance and coordination to improve concentration and attention while performing challenging exercises.
 The exercises are structured to advance gradually.
 In January 2009 WABC-TV featured the school fitness program in their local channel.

-Medical Community
+Hospitals

-Since 2010 Super Body, Super Brain increased in popularity within the medical community to aid in the treatment of Parkinson's disease.
-That year The Capistrant Center for Parkinson and Movement Disorders at Bethesda Hospital implemented the use of Super Body, Super Brain as part of their treatment program for Parkinson's.
-Other hospitals have looked to the program for their employees, while Englewood Hospital has a pilot program underway for Employees and breast cancer patients.
+In 2010 the Center for Parkinson and Movement Disorders at Bethesda Hospital started to use Super Body, Super Brain as part of their treatment program for Parkinson's disease.
+Other hospitals have used the program for their employees, while Englewood Hospital has a pilot program underway for staff and breast cancer patients.